maximilianfeldthusen/Basic-Secure-Kernel-Module/README.md

 - **Use TPM Libraries**: Instead of raw byte commands, leverage **tpm2-tools** or **libtpm**.
 - **Perform Cryptographic Operations**: Encrypt/decrypt data using TPM keys.

-Would you like to modify this program to generate keys or encrypt data?